-In Turkish the “stan” suffix simply means “country” or “land”.
+The “stan” suffix simply means “garden”, in the sense of “country” or “land”.
 Thus, Turkmenistan is the land of the Turkmens ; Kazakhstan, that of the Kazakhs…The kedi, represent an entire species.
 That of the “Kedi”, the cat.

 But why “Kedistan” specifically concerning the Middle East ?

 Well, you have all seen photos of the cats of Istanbul or Ankara.
 If nothing else, those cats living in freedom would justify the name.
 But let’s go back a bit further…

 More than 10 000 years ago, migrations brought humans to populate an area one archeologist called later the Fertile Crescent.
 This designates a region of some 400 000 to 500 000 km².
 Presently, it stretches across some dozen or so States : Lebanon, Cyprus, Koweit, Israel, Palestine along with parts of Jordan, Syria, Irak, Iran, Egypt and, of course, the southeastern part of Turkey (Anatolia).
 It is no accident if humankind chose to settle in the “Fertile Crescent” since the region offered a favorable climate and was vastly irrigated at the time by 5 great rivers : the Jordan, the Orontes, the Euphrates, the Tigris and the Nile.

 To summarize, sedentarization transformed the nomadic hunter into a cattle breeder and farmer.
 This region was the birthplace of a flourishing agriculture, as happened in other lands of migration later.
 The building up of cities developed agricultural needs greater than those for nomadic populations.
 In fact, traces of this human colonization are being erased in Irak partly by bearded and very self-interested barbarians.